About Your Stay

 Interpreters and Assistance for the Hearing-Impaired

-Contact your nurse if you need the services of a language interpreter or assistance to manage a hearing impairment.
+Contact our Linguistics Department at 856.342.2751. if you need the services of a language interpreter or assistance to manage a hearing impairment.
+We have Spanish, Vietnamese, and ASL interpreters in house, and can bring in interpreters for other languages when needed.

 Hospital staff is here to serve you and takes pride in caring for you and your family.
 We request that you refrain from offering tips or gifts to individual staff members, as they are not permitted to accept gratuities.
 Please complete your patient satisfaction survey and describe your interaction with any outstanding staff members.
 Cooper acknowledges all staff members mentioned in patient satisfaction surveys.

 Chaplains serve in all areas of our hospital and are available to provide support and comfort to patients and family members in times of need.
 Nursing staff can contact a chaplain when requested.
-Because Cooper recognizes patients bring with them a variety of cultural and religious backgrounds, chaplains minister to each individual, sensitive to the patient's personal beliefs.
+Because Cooper recognizes patients bring with them a variety of cultural and religious backgrounds, chaplains provide spiritual care to each individual, sensitive to the patient's personal beliefs.

-Our non-denominational chapel is accessible from our Pavilion lobby and is open 24 hours a day for quiet reflection and prayer.
+Our non-denominational chapel is accessible from the Roberts Pavilion lobby and is open 24 hours a day for quiet reflection and prayer.
+To contact Pastoral Care, call 856.342.2197.

-Patients and their families who are faced with a moral issue, relating to patient care, have the option of having the issue brought before Cooper’s Bioethics Committee through a consult.
+Patients and their families who are faced with a moral issue relating to patient care have the option of having the issue brought before Cooper’s Bioethics Committee through a consult.
 Concerns may include, but are not limited to, end-of-life care issues; ethical issues at the beginning of life; role of religion in health care; access to health services; organ transplantation; and patient rights to accept or refuse medical treatment.
-To request a consult, call our risk management/insurance office at (856) 342-2112.
+To request a consult, call our risk management office at 856.342-2112.

-Cooper understands that if you are like many people, you have family and friends in many places with a variety of schedules.
+CarePages ar a great way to use the web to communicate with your loved ones who are hospitalized or receiving treatment at Cooper.
+If you are like many people, you have family and friends in many places with a variety of schedules.
 With a CarePage, you don’t have to try and make or receive numerous phone calls to update people about the patient’s condition.
-You may post information at your convenience.
-Click here to learn more about Cooper CarePages.
+You may post information at your convenience and with privacy settings that you choose.
+Click here to learn more about CarePages.